AvolitesLtd/TitanManual/prismdocs/zero/play/layers.md

 ### Surfaces

 This component shows the number of layers it has and also the resolution that it is set as.
-Its possible to minimise and maximise the view in order to simply view all the surfaces together.
+Its possible to minimize and maximize the view in order to simply view all the surfaces together.

 ### Layers